Rashadx86/slurm-reserved-stats/README.md

 Options include the following:
 ```
 -t                Specify the Start time in any slurm readable time format.
+End time is until current time if undefined.
 -p                Specify the partitions to query; separated by commas
 -a                Specify which accounts to query; separate by spaces.
 Accounts separated by commas will have their data aggregated together.
 -o                Display either csv or  human-readable.
 Selected by '-o csv' or '-o hr'.
 Default is to display both